yiqiao-yin/YinsPy-master/.ipynb_checkpoints/README-checkpoint.md

 - When it comes to portfolio construction, Markowitz is my go-to guy to discuss.
 Here is a notebook to discuss his point of view of efficient portfolio.
 Link is [here](https://github.com/yiqiao-yin/Yins_Python_Projects/blob/master/scripts/python_MM_Markowitz_Portfolio.ipynb).

 - The most basic pricing model, Capital Asset Pricing Model (CAPM), is without a doubt an important discussion here on my platform.
 Here is a python notebook for a quick [discussion](https://github.com/yiqiao-yin/Yins_Python_Projects/blob/master/scripts/python_MM_CAPM.ipynb).

+- After foundation of capital markets, we have some understanding of asset classes risk premiums.
+How about the risk premiums of parameters of different asset classes or different portfolios?
+How do we explain these quantitative factors?
+This [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_MM_FamaMacbeth.ipynb) I discuss Fama-Macbeth regression and how 17 industry portfolios downloaded live from Fama and French's website can be used to carry out a cross-sectional panel study.

 - An important skill is to conduct simulations when it comes to money management.
 Monte Carlo Markov Chain is a good method to adopt.
 Hence, I come up with this [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_MM_MCMC.ipynb) to execute this idea.

+- Traditional asset pricing models or factor-base trading algorithms look into the historical data to help fund managers to make decisions.
+Instead of looking into the historical data, we can also use machine learning to gain insights for future data.
+In this [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_MM_LSTM_StockPriceForecast.ipynb), I discuss how to use Long Short Term Memory (LSTM) as main RNN architecture to forecast stock price.
+This algorithm can be generalized into a package and I wrote a [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_MM_LSTM.ipynb) to discuss it.
+The algorithms are written in [YinsDL](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/YinsDL.py) and one can always load this script by using typing in * %run "../scripts/YinsDL.py" * into Python notebook.

 ## Data Structures